denironyx/restcountries/README.md

-# countries
+# restcountriesr
-Get information about countries via a RESTful API
+A simple wrapper of the rest countries restful API